Review common threats to directory services, which you can mitigate by following the instructions in this guide.

 Encourage secure authentication.

-For details, see Authentication mechanisms.
+For details, refer to Authentication mechanisms.

 Encourage best practices for client applications, such as scrubbing input to avoid injection vulnerabilities.

-For details, see Client best practices.
+For details, refer to Client best practices.

 Client applications can misuse directory services.
 They may be poorly built or incorrectly configured, and waste server resources.
 If your organization owns the client, help the owner fix the problem.